 You will have internet access on campus through your log in details (@yorksj.ac.uk).
 This is a good way to stay in contact through many apps, such as skype and whatsapp.
-These use the internet to message, and you can also do video calls.
+These apps use the internet to message and you can also do video calls.

-The post office is on Lendel bridge in the City centre.
+The post office is on Lendal bridge in the City centre.
 Visit here to send international post.
-If you are sending a letter within the UK, you need a stamp, and then you can post it through a letterbox such as the one near the Holgate reception.
+If you are sending a letter within the UK you will need a stamp, and then you can post it through a letterbox such as the one near the Holgate reception.

 In and Around York